LanikSJ/docker-php-alpine/README.md

      COPY . /var/www/html

 That will copy all the web content to your docker container.<br>
-Then you can use it as a service from any Docker orchestration tool.
+Then you can use it as a service from any Docker orchestration tools.

 Some Examples: